pmiklos/byteball-devnet-config/README.md

 ## Learn more
 * [byteball-devnet](../../../byteball-devnet) - devnet source code and documentation
 * [pmiklos/byteball-devnet](https://hub.docker.com/r/pmiklos/byteball-devnet/) - prebuilt docker image to run the devnet

+## Known issues

+The `postinstall` script does not seem to be executed after running `npm update` so a manual execution of the postinstall might be necessary every time `byteballcore` is updated.